Introduction to Rubber Technology

 Learning outcomes

-• Ask the appropriate questions of suppliers, processors and end-users.
+• Ask the right questions of suppliers, processors and end-users.

-• Assess material specifications for suitability to an application.
+• Assess material specifications for suitability to a given application.

-• Estimate how differences in service environment may affect product performance.
+• Understand how different service environments affect product performance.

-• Have an appreciation of the range of elastomers and their uses and limitations
+• Recognise the range of elastomers and their properties, uses and limitations.

-• Liaise more effectively with suppliers and customer companies.
+• Communicate more effectively with suppliers and customers.

-• Identify effective quality control procedures for materials and products.
+• Identify and implement effective quality control procedures.

-• Evaluate R&D, production and purchasing activities to identify potential savings and guard against in-service failure.
+• Support R&D, production and purchasing decisions to reduce costs and prevent in-service failures.

 Course content